-An attorney and an adjunct professor of law at Columbia University, Michael Ratner is the current President of the Center for Constitutional Rights (CCR).
-He is also a Board of Advisors member of Grassroots International; co-host of a Pacifica Radio program that reports legal developments related to civil liberties, civil rights and human rights issues; and a former President of the National Lawyers Guild (NLG).
-Ratner has written that Che Guevara “has remained my hero” since boyhood.
+Born on June 13, 1943 in Cleveland, Ohio, Michael Ratner was an attorney and an adjunct professor of law at Columbia University.
+He also served stints as President of the Center for Constitutional Rights (CCR); a Board of Advisors member of Grassroots International; co-host of a Pacifica Radio program that reported legal developments related to civil liberties, civil rights and human rights issues; and President of the National Lawyers Guild (NLG).
+Ratner once wrote that Che Guevara “has remained my hero” since boyhood.

-Ratner is the individual most responsible for the legal campaign aimed at shutting down the Guantanamo Bay detention center in Cuba, where the U.S. is currently detaining several hundred suspected Islamic terrorists.
+Ratner was the individual most responsible for the legal campaign aimed at shutting down the Guantanamo Bay detention center in Cuba, where the U.S. detained several hundred suspected Islamic terrorists.

 Ratner’s first involvement with events at Guantanamo was actually in the early 1990s, when he fought the U.S. government’s effort to detain (in Guantanamo) hundreds of Haitian asylum-seekers because they were infected with the HIV virus.